 We talked about the history and the technical details of mastering in our previous blog "What is Mastering".
-Our aim was to give you both a short summary of each part of the mastering process, and a good overview of the topic.
+We aimed to give you both a summary of each part of the mastering process and a good overview of the topic.
 We now have a few extra updates to share with you, especially concerning the "Loudness War."

 An end to crazy volume levels?

 Bob Katz is a renowned mastering engineer and opinion leader.
 He recently spoke at a convention in New York about "the possibility of ending the Loudness War".
-He was actually talking specifically about Apple's new streaming service, iTunes Radio.
-This service uses an algorithm which analyses a song individually, determines how loud it is, and then balances all your tracks so that they're at an even level (volume).
+He was talking specifically about Apple's iTunes Radio.
+This service uses an algorithm that analyses a song individually, determines how loud it is, and then balances all your tracks so that they're at an even level (volume).
 This "Sound Check" is a default setting in iTunes Radio, limiting any fluctuation in volume between songs.
-This means that it doesn't actually matter how the song was originally mastered - recordings from the 80s can sound just as loud as the latest hits.
+This means that it doesn't matter how the song was originally mastered - recordings from the 80s can sound just as loud as the latest hits.

 If Radio and TV stations, clubs and other streaming services were to use this type of level balancing, perhaps the loudness war which has been raging over the last few years would indeed finally be over - however, we've still got a long way to go before that happens!

 In an interview with CMU (Complete Music Update), Bob Katz explained that the loudness war began with the production of the first-ever physical copies of music - admittedly to a lesser extent than today.
 In the vinyl era, the levels of different records could differ by a maximum amount of 4-5dB.
 In comparison, the difference in level between CDs has reached up to 20dB!
 This only became possible with the introduction of digital technology.

 Even in digital recordings, if a track is pushed above a certain level it will suffer from audible blips (distortion, clipping).